GenesisFR/HowToBecomeGoodAtShooters/README.md

 - using a demolisher firefly while they're disrupted bypasses their armor
 - the Firestarter shotgun (from the Firewall specialization) allows you to put them on fire by lowering their fire resistance
 - 3 variants with different weak points, causing them to stop working for a few seconds when destroyed:
+##### Grenadier
+- has weak points behind its cannon and at the top of its back (TODO: check for other weak points)
+- elites fire 3 shock grenades in a salvo and try harder to flank
+- when destroyed, explodes with an electrical charge, causing everything nearby to be shocked
+- shooting the hinge next to its cannon bypasses armor
+##### Minigun
+- has weak points located at the top of its legs
+- elites can stop and after a short charge up time, fire their minigun in a devastating 360° spin
+- when destroyed, explodes with fragmentation inflicting damage and causing everything nearby to bleed
-##### Sniper warhound
+##### Sniper
 - has its weak point exposed in the form of a little red cartridge on the right of the gun when it fires (TODO: verify if still bugged for elites)
 - elites fire in 3-round bursts with the sniper turret when stationary
 - dealing enough damage to its legs staggers it and prevents it from firing (or at least delays its next shot)
 - shooting its butt bypasses its armor
 - when destroyed, creates an EMP explosion, disrupting agents in close range and everything else in medium range (TODO: check if the EMP range is bigger on elites)
-##### Minigun warhound
-- has weak points located at the top of its legs
-- elites can stop and after a short charge up time, fire their minigun in a devastating 360° spin
-- when destroyed, explodes with fragmentation inflicting damage and causing everything nearby to bleed
-##### Grenadier warhound
-- has weak points behind its cannon and at the top of its back (TODO: check for other weak points)
-- elites fire 3 shock grenades in a salvo and try harder to flank
-- when destroyed, explodes with an electrical charge, causing everything nearby to be shocked
-- shooting the hinge next to its cannon bypasses armor
+-
 ### Cleaners
 \- reference: https://thedivision.fandom.com/wiki/Cleaners#Tom_Clancy.27s_The_Division_2